 Importantly, to complement the supervision by the regulating authorities, JAFIC is authorized to advise the supervising authorities over whether appropriate actions should be taken against specified business operators based on non-compliance that JAFIC detected.
-For the purpose of fulfilling this duty, JAFIC is also granted the power to inspect a specified business operator that it has doubts about.
+For the purpose of fulfilling this duty, JAFIC is also granted the power to inspect a specified business operator.